klapaukh/CensorCheck/censor-check/README.md

  - `-t` the folder which contains the UTF-8 full text documents (`.txt`)
  - and optionally `-c` the configuration file

+Note that were a character is part of several annotations, the calculation is done using the final annotation as listed in the `.ann` file.

 ## Configuration

 Category configuration can be done in a conf file provided by the `-c` argument.